ideal-lab5/iris-docs/src/pallets_iris_assets.md

 # Iris-Assets

+Please reference the documentation [here](TODO) for further details on extrinsics exposed by the module.

 The iris-assets module relies on the [assets module](https://github.com/paritytech/substrate/blob/master/frame/assets/README.md) available in Substrate.
 This pallet provides capabilities for content owners and content consumers.
 This module is entirely independent of IPFS.
 It provides capabilities to:

 - inject data into the network